ZenLedger Review 2026

 The error detection features in ZenLedger help catch common issues like duplicate transactions, missing cost basis, and misidentified transfers.
 This saves significant time compared to manually scanning through hundreds or thousands of transactions.
 The tool flags potential problems and lets you resolve them one by one.

 Learning curve is moderate.
 If you understand basic crypto terminology (cost basis, capital gains, etc.), you can navigate ZenLedger without much difficulty.
 Complete beginners might struggle with some concepts, but the tool provides explanations and tooltips throughout.
-I would estimate that someone with moderate crypto experience can go from zero to finished report in 2-4 hours, depending on how many transactions they have.
+Someone with moderate crypto experience can generally go from zero to finished report in 2-4 hours, depending on how many transactions they have.

 Things that could be better: